Personalizing email to be more creative is critical to getting people to want to read them.

 Insert Predefined Fields to Collect with Email Addresses

 Most email programs allow you to insert different predefined fields.
 For example, if you have a website that is devoted to selling art, you could send a questionnaire to your audience asking them what their favorite style is.
 Then the software will not only trigger the right emails to go out based on that style, but it will also mention the style within the email message.
 If they don’t fill it out, it will insert some other value that you choose into that predefined field.
 The same goes for calling someone by their first name.
 It may capture their attention faster if they see their own name mentioned.

 Use Date Insert Fields to Make Your Email Message Current

 It’s important for many of your emails to be pre-crafted, but you can make the email message look as if it was just created by using the date insert field.
 Then the email message looks timelier.
 With that function, in conjunction with special sales pages that also show the current date, you can personalize by keeping everything looking current.

-When someone visits your website, or buys something, it’s important to use the technology available to you to retarget them for buying something more.
-When your user receives your email and opens it, a software program can be used to install a cookie that will then allow specialized ads to be delivered to the user when they visit various webpages.
+When someone visits your website or buys something, it’s important to use the technology available to you to retarget them for buying something more or for nurturing them with further information.
+When your user receives your email and opens it, a software program can be used to install a cookie that will then allow specialized ads to be delivered to the user when they visit various web pages.
 This is not as difficult as many people think.